 - Struggles with following instructions

-- Difficulty completing tasks at school/work
+- Difficulty completing tasks and meeting deadlines

 - Seems like they’re not listening when spoken to